diningphil/PyDGN/paper.md

 ---
-title: PyDGN: a Python Library for Flexible and Reproducible Research on Deep Learning for Graphs'
+title: 'PyDGN: a Python Library for Flexible and Reproducible Research on Deep Learning for Graphs'
 tags:
   - Python
   - Machine Learning